LTTLabsOSS/markbench-tests/stellaris/README.md

 This benchmark uses vanilla Stellaris (No DLC) and the popular [console command](https://stellaris.paradoxwikis.com/Console_commands): one_year.
 We created a save game:

 - 30 advanced start AI empires
-- Max saturation of hyperlanes
+- Max saturation of hyper lanes
 - Maximum galaxy size

 We used the fast_forward command to get to year 2400.